 The Director for Capital & Facilities Management coordinates the facilities functions of the department, including supervising the construction and renovations of the physical facilities.

-The department has seven assistant directors responsible for a variety of areas within the department.
-These include an Assistant Director for Assignments & Student Services, an Assistant Director for Conference Services, an Assistant Director for Assessment, and four Assistant Directors on the residential greens.
+The department has seven assistant directors and two associate directors responsible for a variety of areas within the department.
+These include an an Associate Director for Assessment, an Associate Director for Marketing and Business Operations, an Assistant Director for Assignments & Student Services, an Assistant Director for Summer initiatives and student engagement, an Assistant Director for Conference Services, and four Assistant Directors on the residential greens.

 The department also has a support staff of administrative and clerical professionals, as well as student staff, that assist in the daily operations of the department.